 Please make your way to your cruise ship's Shuttle Bus Drop off point and look for the GoBe representative with the displayed logo sign.

+Please let us know what ship you are arriving on at checkout.
 In case of parking congestion at Parking Gianicolo (St. Peter's Square drop off point), an alterative stop at Palace of Justice (Navona Square) will be made.
 In case of any adverse local condition the order of the tour may be altered.
 The visit of In the event of Religious ceremonies held in St. Peter's Basilica is subject to religious ceremonies or crowds inside the Basilica, and it might be closed for security reasons at any given time without previous notice. , in this case an outside explanation and free time will be provided.

 Plan to walk for about a mile.
 Wheelchair users must be able to transfer from their chair in/out of the vehicle and climb some steps.
 Bring a companion to offer any assistance.
 Folding wheelchairs only, please.